As the Gateway to the Highlands, Inverness is ideally placed for day trips.

 Trees in Craigmonie Woods

-You can reach here with a 25 minute journey by bus from Inverness - see Stagecoach service 2 and alight at stop 'Culloden Battlefield'.
+Transport: 40 minutes' bus journey - see Stagecoach service 1B and alight at stop 'Culloden Battlefield'.

 Somehow we haven't got photos so this is the best we can do